 Things have to change.

-- Integrate across front and back-office systems to optimise revenue.
+Integrate across front and back-office systems to optimize revenue.

 This allows anyone who is focused on the customer to put them at the centre of your total operating model.
 Forrester calls this ‘Customer Obsession’.

 How does it work for finance and procurement?

 In order to overcome inefficient, manual processes, improve spend visibility and more accurately forecast and plan the only answer is to leverage the power of SaaS.

 Forrester research on 2,626 global decision makers whose firms use, or plan to use SaaS in 2016 showed that 72% of these people chose SaaS because of the improved business agility, lower overall costs and speed of implementation and deployment.
 So what’s the main thing that’s stopping them?
 Budget.
 Many organizations have invested so heavily in on-premize solutions that they don’t realize that failing to automate is a long-term death warrant.

 Cost has to be considered from a long-term perspective